facelessuser/coloraide/docs/src/markdown/gamut.md

 tones = [0, 10, 20, 30, 40, 50, 60, 70, 80, 90, 95, 100]
 Steps([c.clone().set('tone', tone).convert('srgb').to_string(hex=True, fit={'method': 'raytrace', 'pspace': 'hct'}) for tone in tones])
 ```

+If more accuracy in HCT's atypical achromatic region is desired, the MINDE approach is available.
 ///

 Much like the other LCh chroma reduction algorithms, HCT Chroma performs gamut mapping exactly like